 This stimulating, full-day conference will engage many of the industry's foremost leaders in an informative, candid and interactive forum.
 It will investigate the causes and effects of these significant trends in Canadian real estate capital markets - both current and emerging.
 Four insightful panel discussions will focus on REITs, REOCs and IPOs; foreign equity investment into Canada; conventional lending; and crowdfunding / alternative lending.
 The panel sessions will have a practical focus: analyzing current trends, forecasting future changes, and examining strategies executives can immediately implement to capitalize on opportunities and manage risks presented by emerging market conditions.
 The event will also provide many informal networking opportunities to build business relationships with senior executives across a broad spectrum within the commercial real estate and capital markets sectors.

 To ensure the high quality of this unique and interactive seminar, registration will be limited to 100 people.
 Our seminars usually sell out quickly, so register early to avoid disappointment.
-A reduced fee will apply to registrations received by May 22, 2015.
+A reduced fee will apply to registrations received by January 8, 2016.

-LaSalle Investment Management
+Sun Life Investment Management Inc.